yairm210/Unciv/docs/Modders/uniques.md

 ??? example  ""Borrows" city names from other civilizations in the game"
 	Applicable to: Global

-??? example  "Units fight as though they were at full strength even when damaged"
-	Applicable to: Global

 ??? example  "100 Gold for discovering a Natural Wonder (bonus enhanced to 500 Gold if first to discover it)"
 	Applicable to: Global